eryhughes/VolFe/README.md

 For more information and worked examples, see the ReadTheDocs page: https://volfe.readthedocs.io/en/latest/

-VolFe can be installed using pip or from GitHub (see notes below about installing an editable version).
+VolFe can be installed using pip from PyPI or from GitHub (see notes below about installing an editable version).

 ## Development